OutSpace-Gigane/Pudding-CLI/README.md

 python puding.py
 ```

-(You'll need to answer the questions from the executed script btw.)
+Press the key in square brackets for the specified operation.

 ## Configuration